devYaoYH/Meta-Intellectual-Musings/XAI/README.md

 ## The case of the spasmodic goalie

 Similar to Classifier Deep CNNs, Reinforcement Learning Search agents have been recently shown to be vulnerable to the same class of attacks by modifying their inputs.
 Two simulated robots face-off each other in a soccer game of penalty kick.
-The blue player is able to score quite freqeuntly when playing against normal simulated opponents, but fails consistently against the red adversarial player which employs a novel strategy of contorting itself on the floor rather than anticipating and attempting to block the oncoming shot.
+The blue player is able to score freqeuntly when playing against normal simulated opponents, but fails consistently against the red adversarial player which employs a novel strategy of contorting itself on the floor rather than anticipating and attempting to block the oncoming shot.

 <p align="center">
   <img src="/XAI/img/spasmodic_goalie.png">